jwjwyoung/DUPChecker/README.md

 Protocols evolve over time.
 Developers can update any protocol to meet the program’s need.
 However, certain rules have to be followed to avoid data-syntax incompatibility across versions.
 Particularly, the manuals of Protocol Buffer and Apache Thrift both state the following rules:

     (1).
 Add/delete required field.

     (2).
-The tag number of a field has been changed, the protobuf guidelines suggests each field in the message definition has a unique number.
-These numbers are used to identify your fields in the message binary format, and should not be changed once your message type is in use.
+The tag number of a field has been changed.

     (3).
-A  required field has been changed to optional.
-According to the guidelines in protobuf official website, Required Is Forever.
-You should be very careful about marking fields as required.
-If at some point you wish to stop writing or sending a required field, it will be problematic to change the field to an optional field - old readers will consider messages without this field to be incomplete and may reject or drop them unintentionally.
-You should consider writing application-specific custom validation routines for your buffers instead.
+A  required field has been changed to non-required.

-Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `errors` by SLCChecker; violating the third rule may lead to failures, which will be referred to as `warnings` by SLCChecker, if the new version generates data that does not contain its no-longer-required data member.
+Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `ERROR` by SLCChecker; violating the third rule may lead to failures, which will be referred to as `WARNING` by SLCChecker, if the new version generates data that does not contain its no-longer-required data member.
+For other type of changes such as changing field type, SLCChecker will output `INFO` level information.

-## How to use
+## Installation

-1. Checkout SLCChecker to your local machine.
+Checkout SLCChecker to your local machine.

     `git clone git@github.com:jwjwyoung/SLCChecker.git`

+## Usage
-2. Prepare the application that you would like to check the consistentcy on the same machine, suppose its path is `path_app`.
+1. Prepare the application that you would like to check the consistentcy on the same machine, suppose its path is `path_app`.

-3. Run Script
+2. Run Script

     `python3 slcchecker.py  --app path_app --filetype --v1 old_version_tag --v2 new_version_tag`

-    e.g. for proto file:
+    e.g. check for proto file:

     `python3 slcchecker.py  --app hbase --proto --v1 rel/2.2.6 --v2 rel/2.3.3`

-    e.g. for thrift file:
+    e.g. check for thrift file:

     `python3 slcchecker.py  --app hbase --thrift --v1 rel/2.2.6 --v2 rel/2.3.3`

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.